gtpWebDev/gtpwebdev-drop-down-list/README.md

 A configurable Dropdown component alternative

-The library is available as an [add link here](https://addlinkhere).
+This library is currently private.

 ## Installation